-2 Year 2
+2. Year 2

-Year 2 students will begin the year by being assigned an MPG or minimum performance grade.
-This grade, as mentioned in the progress monitoring section is based on your performance at GCSE.
+Year 2 students will be reminded of their MPG or minimum performance grade.
+This grade, as mentioned in the progress monitoring section is based on prior performance at GCSE.
 The MPG suggests the minimum outcome that you should achieve at the end of your course, it doesn't suggest that you cannot and will not do better than this.